Sabrina Ionescu: Early life

-High school career
+High school

-Ionescu was four-year varsity basketball letter winner at Miramonte High School in Orinda, California under head coach Kelly Sopak.
+Ionescu was a four-year varsity basketball letter winner at Miramonte High School in Orinda, California under head coach Kelly Sopak.

 As a freshman in 2012–13, she started 14 of 29 games and averaged 13.8 points, 3.9 assists and 3.9 steals per game to help her team to a 27–3 record and a Northern California Section Division II runner-up finish.

 As a sophomore in 2013–14, Ionescu helped her team to a 30–2 record.

 During her junior year, Ionescu averaged 18.7 points, 7.7 rebounds, 4.2 assists and 4.7 steals per game, and helped Miramonte High School to a 30–2 record with an appearance in the CIF open division semifinals.

 In her senior year, she led Miramonte to the CIF open division title game after averaging 25.3 points, 8.8 assists, 7.6 rebounds, 4.5 steals and 1.3 blocks per game.
 She posted a triple-double in the championship game loss to Chaminade with 24 points, 10 assists and 10 rebounds.
-Ionescu also made a first half buzzer beating shot from half court.
+Ionescu also made a first half buzzer-beating shot from half court.
 She received national honors including the USA Today Girls Basketball Player of the Year, Max Preps Player of the Year, Cal-Hi Sports Ms. Basketball State Player of the Year and Gatorade State Player of the Year.
 Ionescu was named a McDonald's All-America and Jordan Brand All-American selection.
 She was named the McDonald's All-America game MVP after scoring a record 25 points, including seven three-pointers, with 10 rebounds.